Best point-and-shoot cameras: how to choose?

 The basic point-and-shoot cameras

-As mentioned in the first paragraph, basic compact cameras are no longer very relevant choices today, except for those that offer exclusive features or really attractive prices.
-Examples include the Olympus Tough TG-6 at around €500, a rugged all-rounder designed to withstand anything in all conditions that can even be submerged up to 15m without a waterproof body, or the simple and relatively affordable Canon Ixus 285 for less than €200, no heavier or bigger than a smartphone.
-Other compact cameras offer a very wide focal length range like the Sony DSC-HX99 or the Panasonic TZ80 between €200 and €400, but if that’s really a key feature for you, a bridge can go further and some will even have a range almost as wide with a 1″ sensor, like the Panasonic FZ1000 or the Sony RX10 and offer advanced features similar to the advanced compact cameras that will allow you to learn photography techniques.
+As mentioned in the first paragraph, basic compact cameras are no longer very relevant choices today, except for models that offer exclusive features or very attractive prices.
+Examples include the Olympus Tough TG-6, a rugged all-rounder designed to withstand almost anything and usable underwater down to 15 m without a separate waterproof housing, or the simple and relatively affordable Canon Ixus 285, which is no heavier or bigger than a smartphone.
+Other compact cameras offer a very wide focal range, such as the Sony DSC-HX99 or the Panasonic TZ80.
+But if a long zoom range is truly important to you, a bridge camera can go further.
+Some even offer a very wide range with a 1-inch sensor, such as the Panasonic FZ1000 or the Sony RX10, while also providing advanced features similar to those found on expert compacts, which can help you learn photographic techniques.

 More details on Amazon